EllieDavies/DrT-php-save/README.md

-DrT-php-save
+DrT-calculations
 ============
 PHP code for desk optimisation algorithm.
+Reads in workload and configuration and returns optimised desk allocation.